 Sexual Assault Victims: What I Remember

 It was the second or third summer we visited the lakefront property in 1972 or 1973.
 The adults had gone out to dinner leaving us to entertain ourselves in the big game room, which I remember having a high ceiling, a ping-pong table, and a wide staircase leading to the outdoors.
-The boys (eight or nine of them between 5 and 12 or 6 and 13 years old) were chasing me and I was running around the room trying to get away from them.
+The boys (eight or nine of them between 6 and 12 or 7 and 13 years old – all of whom knew right from wrong) were chasing me as I was running around the room trying to get away from them.
 Their aggression was fueled by each other’s shouts to tear my clothes off.
 I was wearing a yellow shirt and they caught me and pinned me down, laughing and yelling while they tore my shirt off.
 I was 11 or 12 years old and in early puberty with budding breasts that made me very self-conscious.
 I remember fighting like hell because I was terrified but they were too strong for me and I remember screaming and crying while they laughed as they exposed my breasts.
 They finally let me up and I ran from the room to a bathroom, locked the door, and collapsed in the corner crying.

 My aunt Trudy consoled me that night and my mother insisted I go with her and Trudy the next day to the laundromat for a change in scenery (as if that would change anything).
 There were no comforting words, no discussion, just an expectation that I suck it up, move forward, and not speak about the shameful behavior of those boys.
 We never went back to that camp in Maine because Mr. and Mrs. Kearney didn’t want my brothers on the property again.
 That was it.